agentlans/image-classifier/README.md

     Snoopy.jpg
 ```

-This repository contains a subset of [Kaggle Cats and Dogs Dataset from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=54765).
-To run the example, run `python main.py Training/ Unknown/` and browse the `Unknown/` directory when it's finished.
+This repository contains a randomly chosen subset of [Kaggle Cats and Dogs Dataset from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=54765).
+To run the example:
+1. unzip `CatsAndDogs.zip` in place
+2. run `python main.py Training/ Unknown/`
+3. browse the `Unknown/` directory when it's finished.

 ## Author, license
 Copyright (C) 2019 Alan Tseng

 License: MIT License

-The images in the `Training/` and `Unknown/` directories are from Microsoft and isn't part of this software's license.
+The images in the `CatsAndDogs.zip` are from Microsoft and aren't covered under this software's license.